-Strategic Water Source Areas (SWSAs) are areas such as water catchments, which produce disproportionately greater volumes of water per unit area than other areas.
+Strategic Water Source Areas (SWSAs) are areas typically located in mountainous regions which produce disproportionately greater volumes of water per unit area than other areas.
 They are generally located in high rainfall areas with a baseflow of at least 11-25mm/annum, which is evidence of a strong link between groundwater and surface flow (Le Maître et al. 2018).

 Water security is a national priority in South Africa and many SWSAs in South Africa are under protected and poorly managed.
 Fortunately, most of the provincial nature reserves in the Western Cape are located within SWSAs and have a much higher percentage protection than in the rest of South Africa.
-In the Western Cape, 52% of the SWSAs are formally protected.
+Of the 11 Strategic Water Source Areas (SWSAs) prioritised nationally, the Boland and Outeniqua SWSAs in the Western Cape are below the provincial average for protection and should thus increasing the protection levels of these two areas should be prioritised.